wp-plugins/conditional-logic-solution/readme.txt

 1. Set or reset users capabilities.
 1. Add new user group.
 1. Controls dashboard widgets visibilities for selected user or user group.
-1. Modify the behaviour of your of your posts and pages.
-Control it's visiblity according to user or user group.
+1. Control the visibility of your posts and pages.
 1. Controls the visibility of your sidebars, and sidebar widgets per user, user group, and current page templates.
+1. Control product's (Woocommerce) visibility and capabilities.

 == Installation ==